Warning: The first paragraph of this post contains 4 spelling mistakes. I dare you to find them.

 Proofreading eLearning content is boring.
 Trust me, it is, especially when you are checking your own work.
 Writing eLearning content is a lot like squeezing the last remaining drops of toothpaste out, and proofreading the same content is like pushing the paste inside the tube again.
 But what if someone challenged you to it?
 If I were you, I would take up the challenge without thinking that the task was boring.
 In all probability, you would do it with more enthusiasm than ever.
 So, why not adopt the same attitude when proofreading your own content?

 Now, tell me, did you find those 4 spelling mistakes I challenged you to find?
-I can’t play poker, but I sure know how to bluff.
+I can’t play poker, but I sure know how to bluff but idn poker I get it.
 I know you didn’t, because I didn’t make any!
 But I bet you were busy looking for them, but surely didn’t find them.

 You looked for the mistakes because I challenged you to find them and then got into the role of a proofreader while doing it.